moderncampus/cms-examples/example-code-table-transformations/readme.md

 This simply consists of taking your new table structure and saving it as a new HTML file with no additional code.
 The snippet files in this package are under `/_resources/snippets/`.

-### Step 5: Add Snippet to Omni CMS
+### Step 5: Add Snippet to Modern Campus CMS

-Adding the snippet to Omni CMS will allow the end user to enter an editable region and add the table transformation snippet on the page.
+Adding the snippet to Modern Campus CMS will allow the end user to enter an editable region and add the table transformation snippet on the page.
 This step takes the raw source code from the snippet file and inserts it into the editable region, ready for adding and editing content.
-More information on how to do this step can be found on the [Omni CMS Support Site](https://support.moderncampus.com/learn-omni-cms/snippets/create-manage.html).
+More information on how to do this step can be found on the [Modern Campus CMS Support Site](https://support.moderncampus.com/cms/snippets/create-manage.html).